hms-dbmi/RaMeDiES/README.md

 ```

 ## :sparkles: Precomputed data files
-We have precomputed per-gene mutational targets for CADD and SpliceAI variant functionality scores with respect to GRCh38/hg38. *The most up-to-date versions of these files can be found in* `/full/path/to/github/repo/RaMeDiES/data`.
+We have precomputed per-gene mutational targets for various variant functionality scores with respect to GRCh38/hg38. *The most up-to-date versions of these files can be found in* `/full/path/to/github/repo/RaMeDiES/data`.

 A freeze of the precomputed files used in our initial manuscript submission (2024-02-01) can be downloaded from [Harvard Dataverse](https://doi.org/10.7910/DVN/UISZTE).